 Because you are completely asleep, our dentists can safely complete treatment on several teeth or areas of the mouth in one session, something that is often difficult or impossible with a local anaesthetic alone.

-Most patients can return home later the same day, but you must have a responsible adult with you to escort you to and from the hospital and stay with you for at least eight hours afteryour procedure.
+Most patients can return home later the same day, but you must have a responsible adult with you to escort you to and from the hospital and stay with you for at least eight hours after your procedure.

 If you have any questions about your recovery, follow-up care, or sleep dentistry for children, please speak directly with your treating dentist or anaesthetist at Dental Nook.